PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 # Make outbound HTTP requests

 In the previous examples, we focused on catching inbound HTTP requests and manipulating the workflow response.
-Next, let's add an action step to make an outbound request from our workflow — we'll get data from a simple HTTP API and return the response from our worklow.
+Next, let's add an action step to make an outbound request from our workflow — we'll get data from a simple HTTP API and return the response from our workflow.
 This example builds on the workflow created in [previous sections](/quickstart/) and will cover how to:

 [[toc]]